-Determination of 2015 Bonus Amounts
+Determination of 2016 Bonus Amounts

 The Compensation Committee determined Messrs.
 Rady, Barton, Wyll and Gammieri's bonuses based on the achievement of the established goals and its subjective performance of each such executive officer's individual performance.
-For 2015, the Company's Consensus FFO per share was \$1.87.
-As a result, the Company's Consensus FFO Multiple was 21.24x, in the 75th to 85th percentile under the annual bonus plan, resulting in a payout of that portion of the corporate component of the annual bonuses at the 100% level.
-In addition, for 2015, the Company's same store NOI growth was in the top three of two of three asset classes among the incentive bonus plan peer companies, resulting in a payout of that portion of the corporate component of the annual bonuses at the 100% level.
+For 2016, our Consensus FFO per share was \$2.06.
+As a result, our Consensus FFO Multiple was 19.45x, in the 60th to 75th percentile under the annual bonus plan, resulting in a payout of that portion of the corporate component of the annual bonuses at the 60% level.
+In addition, for 2016, our Same Store NOI Growth was in the top three in each of our three asset classes among the incentive bonus plan peer companies, resulting in a payout of that portion of the corporate component of the annual bonuses at the 200% level.
 With respect to the discretionary component of the annual bonuses, the Compensation Committee determined to award Messrs.
-Barton and Wyll with 93% and 100% of their target levels, respectively.
+Barton and Wyll with 100% of their target levels.
 As a result, Messrs.
-Barton and Wyll received an annual bonus equal to 96% and 100% of their target bonus, respectively.
-The actual annual bonuses paid to the named executive officers for 2015 are set forth below in the "Summary Compensation Table."
+Barton and Wyll received an annual bonus equal to 127% and 95% of their base salaries, respectively.
+The actual annual bonuses paid to the named executive officers for 2016 are set forth below in the "Summary Compensation Table."

 Discretionary Bonus for Mr. Rady.
-The Compensation Committee determined to award Mr. Rady a discretionary bonus of \$475,000 for 2015.
-Mr. Rady's discretionary cash bonus was determined by our Compensation Committee based on Mr. Rady's (i) decisive leadership, (ii) seamless transition to the role of our President and Chief Executive Officer in September 2015, and (iii) substantial contribution to the financial and operational success of the Company.
+The Compensation Committee determined to award Mr. Rady a discretionary bonus of \$500,000 for 2016.
+Mr. Rady's discretionary cash bonus was determined by our Compensation Committee based on Mr. Rady's (i) decisive leadership and (ii) substantial contribution to our financial and operational success.

 Discretionary Bonus for Mr. Gammieri.
-Following consultation with Mr. Rady, the Compensation Committee determined to award Mr. Gammieri a discretionary bonus of \$110,000 for 2015.
-Mr. Gammieri's discretionary cash bonus was determined by the Compensation Committee based on his significant contributions and leadership with respect to our development and construction activities in 2015.
+Following consultation with Mr. Rady, the Compensation Committee determined to award Mr. Gammieri a discretionary bonus of \$125,000 for 2016.
+Mr. Gammieri's discretionary cash bonus was determined by the Compensation Committee based on his significant contributions and leadership with respect to our development and construction activities in 2016.